devfabiosilva/myNanoPHP/README_API.md

 - Description:

-Gets a representative public key or representative wallet from Nano block;
+Gets a representative public key or representative wallet from Nano block

 command|type|required
 -------|----|-------|